 This fashion class is for students ready to create garments using hand stitching or a sewing machine.
 The class will create designs that will rival those of Tommy Hilfiger or Dolce & Gabbana!
 We will also work with markers and watercolor to create mood boards and create a fabulous line of clothes.
 Students will also […]Learn More

 Traditionally taught drawing and painting course for middle and high school students.
-Students will complete studies in all mediums and explore all subject matter including still life, figure drawing and plein air work (as weather permits).
+Students will complete studies in all mediums and explore all subject matter, with a concentration on figure drawing and still life.
 This course incorporates a combination of guided instruction and independent studies with individualized instruction.Learn More

 - You may register online or in person at the Guild where cash and credit cards are accepted.

 - Classes are filled on a first-come-first-served basis.